ISCHEMIC STROKE / CLASSIFICATION AND PATHOGENESIS

 - direct arterio-venous shunts without embedded capillaries

-- together with PFO, patent ductus arteriosus, and other congenital heart defects, it belongs to diseases at risk of paradoxical embolism
+- PAVM, together with PFO, patent ductus arteriosus, and other congenital heart defects, belongs to conditions at risk of paradoxical embolism

-- unlike PFO, where the shunt is often seen only after the Valsalva maneuver, in PAVM, the shunt is continuous
+- contrary to PFO, where the shunt is frequently seen only post-Valsalva maneuver, the shunt in PAVM is continuous

-- coexistence of PAVM and PFO is possible
+- concurrent occurrence of PAVM and PFO is possible

 - hypoxia

-- air embolization from a defect in the PAVM wall
+- air embolism originating from a defect in the PAVM wall

 - patent foramen ovale (PFO)